lizmtetwa/SALES-ANALYSIS-PORTFOLIO/README.md

 Monthly sales trends provide clear peaks and troughs, useful for forecasting and planning.

-Changes in average basket size help understand customer behavior and optimize promotions.
+Changes in average basket size help understand customer behaviour and optimise promotions.

 ## Conclusion
 This project demonstrates the use of **data visualization and analysis** to derive actionable business insights.
 By combining day-of-week trends, city-level product analysis, and variable correlations, the project provides a clear understanding of sales dynamics, making it a strong portfolio example.